-Sales leads tracking is the process of monitoring leads as they move through your sales funnel (AKA the sales pipeline).
-To refresh your memory, the sales funnel typically has five stages:
+Sales lead tracking is the process of monitoring leads as they move through your sales funnel (AKA the sales pipeline).

 Benefits Of Tracking Sales Leads